kalvinhart/job-tracker/README.md

 The main functionality involves the use of a form to add jobs to the table.
 For this I chose to use `react-hook-form` in order to easily manage the state and error handling of this feature.

-For storing data, I chose to use `firebase/firestore` as this was the simplest solution to compliment a front end as I currently do not have much back end knowledge.
+For storing data, I chose to use `firebase/firestore` as this was the simplest solution to compliment a front end without spending added time writing a custom back end.
 I also used `firebase/auth` to handle user authentication.

 For styling I have again used `styled-components` as I enjoy the flexibility it gives with it's dynamic styles based on props.
 The design of the app is my own.